broadinstitute/dig-dug-portal/README.md

 npm install
 ```

+Installations on Microsoft Windows may wish to use the **--no-optional** flag to avoid installation warnings due to the installation of packages targeting MacOSX (i.e. fsevents).

 #### Special Note to Mac OSX Developers

 Before installing the above npm dependencies on MacOSX, you may need to ensure that `node-gyp` is properly configured.